Georgia Hale: Career

-Chaplin cast Hale in his film based on her performance in The Salvation Hunters, which also came out in 1925.
-The Gold Rush temporarily made her a star, but she did not survive the transition from silent film to sound, and she only made one more film after 1928.
+Hale performed uncredited supporting roles in a number of features over the next several months.
+The only picture that has been positively identified among these is Enemies of Women (1923), starring Lionel Barrymore and directed by Alan Crosland.
+After a brief visit to her ailing mother in Chicago in the spring of 1923, Hale left for Hollywood, California.

+In Hollywood, Hale’s career was advanced when she was selected, based purely on her poise and physical beauty, by a panel of celebrity judges to provide a screen test supervised by actor Frank Mayo.
+Awarded with a short-term movie contract, Hale appeared in the highly successful Three Weeks (1924), each directed by Rupert Hughes.
+Like many of her female contemporaries in Hollywood, Hale’s attractive physique garnered her bit parts as a “bathing beauty” in a number of films, including The Temple of Venus (1923).

 The documentary Unknown Chaplin revealed that Hale was hired by Chaplin to replace actress Virginia Cherrill as the female lead in the film City Lights (1931) during a brief period after he had fired Cherrill (and before he re-hired her).
 Approximately seven minutes of test footage of Hale in the role survives; this is included in the DVD release of the film, and excerpts appear in Unknown Chaplin.
 The editor's introduction to Hale's memoir also reveals that she was Chaplin's original choice for the female lead in his film The Circus, a role eventually played by Merna Kennedy.